abhyaasa/app/dev-notes.md

 `config.cson` links to `~/.atom/config.cson` for version control.

 The atom config files, including those of the plugins, indicates preferred coding and formatting styles.

+### Ionic view

+[Ionic view](http://view.ionic.io) supports allows convenient iOS and Android testing and sharing of development versions.
+Each developer used their own account.

 ## Config